Getting cut by rusty metal can lead to serious infections, including tetanus, requiring prompt wound care and medical attention.

 How Bacteria Enter Through Rusty Metal Cuts

 Other bacteria such as Staphylococcus aureus or Pseudomonas aeruginosa may also infect rusty metal wounds, leading to cellulitis or abscesses if untreated.
-These infections cause redness, swelling, pain, and pus formation around the injury site.
+These infections cause redness, swelling, pain, warmth, and sometimes pus formation around the injury site.

 The Role of Tetanus in Rusty Metal Injuries